KopiasCsaba/ccp_audio_system_manual/for_online_managers/download.md

 <a href="assets/downloads/qsync1.png"><img src="assets/downloads/qsync1.png" height=200></a>

  4. NAS ADDRESS:
-    * ccp-cy.myddns.me (no https:// in the beginning, no / at the end, just that)
+    * ccp-cy.duckdns.org (no https:// in the beginning, no / at the end, just that)

 <a href="assets/downloads/qsync2.png"><img src="assets/downloads/qsync2.png" height=200></a>